RedefiningReality/ESPKey/README.md

 3. Enter the date and time of the first scan after startup

 #### Associate person's name with an ID
-Note: requires knowing the date and time of a scan that is in the database and the name of the person who scanned in
+**Method 1: You know the date and time of a scan that is in the database and the name of the person who scanned in**
 1. Run `python3 print.py`
 2. Enter 2 to print timestamps and ID scans
 3. Check date and time of known scan and see if you find one that's close (within 1-2 seconds) listed